Back to articlesGuide

 • Columns 5–8 receive 6 cards each (24 cards)

-• 4 free cells (top-left) β€” temporary storage for single cards
+• 4 free cells (top-left) β€” each holds a single card of any rank or suit

-• 4 foundation piles (top-right) β€” build each suit Ace to King
+• 4 foundation piles (top-right) β€” one per suit, built up from Ace to King

 Complete Rules